 As the complex has aged, problems with the design and functionality of Community Apartments became more apparent.
 Individual dwelling units were small and cramped, and were no longer suitable for meeting the needs of today’s families.
 They were extremely energy-inefficient.
 The manner in which buildings were situated created awkward, less visible spaces that made residents and visitors feel unsafe.

 Hill Place, formerly East Woodland Estates, was in the midst of a renaissance in the mid- to late-2000’s.
 During that time, thirty families bought into the vision for a robust, revitalized community.
 However, that vision failed to be fully realized when redevelopment ceased due to worsening national economic conditions in 2007.
 With a lack of potential buyers because of the coincident collapse of the housing market, the developer at the time no longer possessed the resources to finish the project nor perform common area maintenance and upkeep of the property for existing homeowners.
 The unfinished and unsold townhomes remained partially complete, unoccupied, and in foreclosure.

-The plan for Community Apartments calls for a reduction in the density to relieve overcrowding.
-To achieve this goal, units will be reconfigured and reapportioned so that they are increased in size by 50%.
-Additionally, some interior units will be demolished to create smaller buildings that would allow for better sightlines.
-A centralized community space that includes a clubhouse is also incorporated into plans.
+The plan for Community Apartments called for a reduction in the density to relieve overcrowding.
+To achieve this goal, units were reconfigured and reapportioned so that they are increased in size by 50%.
+Additionally, some interior units were demolished to create smaller buildings that would allow for better sightlines.
+A centralized community space that includes a clubhouse was also incorporated into plans.

-The units to be eliminated in the de-densification of Community Apartments will be restored at Hill Place so that no affordable housing will be lost in the redevelopment process.
-This rehabilitation allows for the vision for Hill Place to be brought into fruition.
+The units to be eliminated in the de-densification of Community Apartments were restored at Hill Place so that no affordable housing was lost in the redevelopment process.
+This rehabilitation allowed for the vision for Hill Place to be brought into fruition.

-Construction on New Community Place is scheduled to begin in mid- to late-2013.
+Construction on New Community Place was completed in 2015.